-You can optionally include the keyword src|dst between the keywords ether and host to specify that you are only interested in source or destination addresses.
-If these are not present, packets where the specified address appears in either the source or destination address will be selected.
+[src|dst] host <host> This primitive allows you to filter on a host IP address or name.
+You can optionally precede the primitive with the keyword src|dst to specify that you are only interested in source or destination addresses.
+If these are not present, packets where the specified address appears as either the source or the destination address will be selected.